-- Setting NTP System Time: Before trying to configure NTP, perform a ping test with the NTP server.
+- Setting NTP System Time: Before trying to configure NTP check, perform a ping test with the NTP server.
 In the NTP Server field, enter the NTP server to use.
-Then click the Time Zone drop-down menu and select the appropriate time zone. - Setting System Time Manually: From the System Date drop-down menu, select the Year, Month, and Day along with the Hour and Minutes appropriate for the AP. - Enable Daylight Saving: Click the radio button to enable the daylight saving time (DST) function.
-Set the DST start and end time by clicking on the drop-down menus and setting the Month, Week, Day, Hour, and Minute of the DST starting days. - System Country: Click the drop-down menu to select your country.
+Then click the Time Zone drop-down menu and select the appropriate time zone.

+- Setting System Time Manually: From the System Date drop-down menu, select the Year, Month, and Day along with the Hour and Minutes appropriate for the AP.

+- Enable Daylight Saving: Click the radio button to enable the daylight savings time (DST) function.
+Set the DST start (24 hours) and end (24 hours) time by clicking on the drop-down menus and setting the Month, Week, Day, Hour, and Minute of the DST starting days.

-Once the settings are configured, click the Update button to accept the configuration and proceed to the main interface menu page.
+Once the settings are configured, click Update button to accept the configuration and proceed to the main interface menu page.

+PROVIDE SYSTEM SETTINGS

+These settings apply to this access point.

+New Password Confirm New Password

+System Time Using Network Time Protocol(NTP)● Manually

+System Date 2019 February  20 🖺

+System Time(24 HR) 12  : 12 🗍

+Enable Daylight Saving

+DST Start(24 HR) DST End(24 HR) First □ Sunday □ in January □ at 00 □ 0 □ First □ Sunday □ in January □ at 00 □ 0 □

+Daylight Offset(minutes) 0

+System Country Select a Country

+Update

 Web User Interface

-The DAP-2622 supports an elaborate web user interface where the user can configure and monitor the device.
-Launch a web browser, type dap2622.local in the address field and then press Enter to login.
+The DAP-2610 supports an elaborate web user interface where the user can configure and monitor the device.
+Launch a web browser, type dap2610.local in the address field and then press Enter to login.
 Most of the configurable settings are located in the left menu of the web GUI which contains sections called Basic Settings, Advanced Settings and Status.